galpt/dnscrypt-cake/README.md

 `dnscrypt-cake` is an attempt to adjust CAKE's `rtt` parameter in real-time based on real latency per DNS request using a slightly modified version of [dnscrypt-proxy 2](https://github.com/DNSCrypt/dnscrypt-proxy).
 In addition to that, it will also adjust `bandwidth` based on the minimum value you think your network will be bufferbloat-free, and try to increase it continuously from there.

-This is an adaptation of the [cake-autorate](https://github.com/lynxthecat/cake-autorate) project implemented in Go.
+This is an adaptation of the [cake-autorate](https://github.com/lynxthecat/cake-autorate) project implemented in Go, but this is potentially a better implementation since it's adjusting CAKE's `rtt` and `bandwidth` based on your every DNS request and what website you are visiting, not by only ping-ing to `1.1.1.1`, `8.8.8.8` and/or any other DNS servers.

 * * *